rfueston/SWE6733_TEAM_2/README.md

 <h2>Product Vision:</h2>

 <h3>Product Vision Statement</h3>
-Web Application

-For adventure seekers and outdoor enthusiasts
+For adventure seekers and outdoor enthusiasts <br>

-Who are looking for a way to find others with similar outdoor interests
+Who are looking for a way to find others with similar outdoor interests  <br>

-The AdventureQuest	is a social connection app
+The AdventureQuest	is a social connection app <br>

-That is free to use without Ads
+That is free to use without Ads <br>

-Unlike MeetUp
+Unlike MeetUp <br>

-Our Product is an experience-driven platform
+Our Product is an experience-driven platform  <br>

  <h3>Stakeholders: </h3>
 Outdoor enthusiasts (application users), Company shareholders, Development team, PO, AQ management team, National and local parks and recreation authorities, Social media partners, Partner/sponsor companies